Natalia Maliszewska: Career

 She started her career in short track speed skating in 2007.
 She made her debut in the 2012-13 ISU Short Track Speed Skating World Cup.
 In 2015, she became the first short track skater representing Poland to finish on the podium at a World Cup event when she placed second in the 500m in Montreal, Canada.

 She competed in the women's 500 metres at the 2018 Winter Olympics.
 She won a silver medal in the 500 metres event at the 2018 World Short Track Speed Skating Championships held in Montreal.
 In 2019, she won a gold medal at the European Short Track Speed Skating Championships in Dordrecht in the 500 metre event.

 She ended the 2018-19 ISU Short Track Speed Skating World Cup season by winning the general classification and becoming the 500 meter World Cup Champion.
 At the 2021 European Short Track Speed Skating Championships in Gdańsk she won silver medal in the 500 meters.
 At the 2022 Winter Olympics she was among the favourites to win an Olympic medal in the Women's 500 m event but was unable to compete as she tested positive for COVID-19 shortly after her arrival in Beijing.

 Personal life

-Her older sister Patrycja Maliszewska is also short track speed skater.
+Her older sister Patrycja Maliszewska is also a short track speed skater.